 How To Make Meatballs

 How To Make MeatballsBasically, I give you meatballs because I’m too impatient to make meatloaf.
 They’re pretty much the same thing, except one is ball-shaped and one is loaf-shaped.
 Plus, if you’ve watched this show AT ALL, you know I love balls.
 They are so fun to eat!

-So here’s how I make meatballs, with an impromptu sauce and everything!
+So here’s how to make meatballs, with an impromptu sauce and everything!
 Learn to cook how I cook, where everything is magical and nothing is planned but somehow everyone still gets a glittery unicorn and a big plate of balls and a million dollars for dessert.

+How To Make Meatballs